 Cairo is the capital of Egypt and likely where you will fly into.
 This city is crowded and busy, but don’t let that overwhelm you because it is also home to some must-sees in Egypt.
 We recommend spending two nights in Cairo so you can see the following:

 The Egyptian Museum holds some of the best treasures of ancient Egypt and is absolutely a must-visit.
-Right now, the museum is located in Cairo however a new, bigger, and more modern museum is under construction in Giza, overlooking the Great Pyramids.
-When you go will determine which museum you go to.
-You can read more about the upcoming Grand Museum of Egypt, which is expected to open in 2020, here.
+Right now, the museum is located in Cairo.
+However, a new, bigger, and more modern museum is under construction in Giza, overlooking the Great Pyramids.
+Read more about the upcoming Grand Museum of Egypt, which is expected to open in 2020.

-You can visit the museum at any time during your stay in Cairo, however, it is recommended that you do visit the museum prior to visiting the Great Pyramids of Giza.
+You can visit the museum at any time during your stay in Cairo.
+However, it is recommended that you visit the museum prior to visiting the Great Pyramids of Giza.
 The museum will provide a good information base for everything to come in your Egypt trip.
-It is also suggested that you visit the museum with a private Egyptologist guide as there are hundreds and thousands of artefacts and it’s easy to miss the most important and impressive ones.
+It is also suggested that you visit the museum with a private Egyptologist guide as there are hundreds and thousands of artifacts, and it’s easy to miss the most important and impressive ones.

 The Great Pyramids of Giza and the Sphinx